Online Schools in Maryland

-Maryland is considered a wealthy state, with only 9.2 percent of residents below the poverty level, according to 2010 numbers from the U.S. Census.
-The median value of homes in Maryland was reported at $326,400, and 69.6 percent of residents owned their own homes.
+Maryland is considered a wealthy state, with only 9.8 percent of residents below the poverty level, against national average of 15.4 percent according to U.S. Census Bureau: State and County QuickFacts, last revised on Wednesday, 22-Apr-2015.
+The median value of homes in Maryland was reported at $292,700, and 67.6% percent of residents owned their own homes.

 Maryland is home to five Fortune 500 companies, according to a 2011 report from CNN Money.
 The list is diverse: